-Liza B. Lamis, Executive Secretary of the International Fellowship of the Least Coin, celebrates the unique ways that the FLC prayer movement continues to bring together women around the world, and shares projects receiving grants through our least coins.
+Liza B. Lamis, executive secretary of the International Fellowship of the Least Coin, celebrates the unique ways that the FLC prayer movement continues to bring together individuals around the world, and shares projects receiving grants through our least coins.

 Anna H. Bedford Bible Study Resource

-Joyce MacKichan Walker offers insights and questions for use in studying Lessons Five and Six of the 2020–2021 PW/Horizons Bible study, Into the Light: Finding Hope Through Prayers of Lament by P. Lynn Miller.
+Danelle Crawford McKinney offers reflections and questions for use in studying Lessons Five and Six of the 2022–2023 PW/Horizons Bible study, Celebrating Sabbath: Accepting God’s Gift of Rest and Delight by Carol M. Bechtel.

 Cecilia Amorocho Hickerson

 Project Vida: Daily Care with a Long-term Vision

 Tending the Grove

 The Gift of Family

 Micah Rose Emerson